SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 ## Target 13.2

-This query consists of 5 phrase.

 > **13.2 Integrate climate change measures into national policies, strategies and planning**
 >
 >13.2.1 Number of countries with nationally determined contributions, long-term strategies, national adaptation plans and adaptation communications, as reported to the secretariat of the United Nations Framework Convention on Climate Change
 >
 >13.2.2 Total greenhouse gas emissions per year

+This target is interpreted to cover research about
+  - climate mitigation as general topic (phrase 1)
+  - national policies, strategies and planning related to indicators of climate change (phrase 2)
+  - reduction of greenhouse gases as a fixed class (phrase 3) and six main greenhouse gases (phrase 4)
+  - Frameworks for action (phrase 5)

+This query consists of 5 phrases.

 ##### Phrase 1:
 "Climate mitigation" and similar as searchterm alone